 Electric Guitar with Hemp Fiber Body and wood neck.
-I was not allowed to play it.
+I asked but I was not allowed to play it.

 Lyon and the Neighboring Countryside